 The company says that they continued to stabilise the performance, being careful to tweak performance without changing game elements.
 Airdrop jerkiness has apparently been fixed by reducing view distance when in the air.
 There will also be changes to starting islands, for the same reason.
 On the gameplay front, more cover has been added around La Bendita on Miramar and squad colours have been tweaked to "better reflect call-out names".

 The update is undergoing fine tuning on the test servers and will go live once deemed stable.
 At the moment the update seems to be PC only, so Xbox users need not fear that any of their 28 frames per second will be affected.
-For more info on crate item drop rates and other changes, refer to official patch notes .
+For more info on crate item drop rates and other changes, refer to .